Asset Drawdown Strategy in Retirement

 Instead of being 4% and increasing with inflation, the withdrawal percentage varies depending on when your assets hit.
 This is because a strategic retirement withdrawal plan considers different income sources.
 You have, after all, different assets in your retirement quiver.

-And these assets are in different types of accounts.
-For example, there are brokerage accounts, pre-tax retirement accounts, and after-tax Roth accounts.
+These assets are held in different types of accounts, such as brokerage accounts, pre-tax retirement accounts, and after-tax Roth accounts.

 So, which account do you take your income from?